Since the Web is based on multiple data types, this topic meshes with the process and technology.

 Footage from Movietone News and other sources portrays real time events from the past.
 It could encourage students to create their own productions online. learn more

 Welcome to The Moonlit Road.com, where we tell Southern ghost stories, folktales, myths and legends from the dark backroads of the American South.
 Want to come along?
-Follow the lantern to visit with our storytellers. learn more
+Follow the… learn more

 Vision Maker Media shares Native stories with the world that represent the cultures, experiences, and values of American Indians and Alaska Natives.
-Audio & video resources include the Aleut Story, A Blackfeet Encounter, The Oneida Speak and Standing Bear's Footsteps. learn more
+Audio & video resources include the… learn more